The Story of My Heart

-The book has been described as a "spiritual autobiography" where Jefferies idealises the English countryside as a sort of utopia.
-The book and its themes have been compared to the transcendentalist movement.
+The book and its themes have been compared to the American transcendentalist movement.
 Other Transcendentalist themes concerning rapturous union with Nature can be found in the writings of Ralph Waldo Emerson, Henry Thoreau, and John Muir.
 The scholar Roger Ebbatson considers that the book's "speculative" spiritualism is emblematic of the decline of Christian belief in the more empirical Victorian era.
+Neil Evernden has argued that the philosophy of nature that Jefferies puts forward in the book is similar to modern ecological concepts, with that philosophy's emphasis on the relationship between humans, animals and plants.